Back to The Church in Exile

 • the triumph of the Immaculate Heart,

-• the vindication of the Sacrifice.
+• the vindication of the sacrifice.

-with a Victim, a Priest, an Altar, and a Mother beneath the Cross.
+'s resurrection begins where began: with a Victim, a Priest, an Altar, and a Mother beneath the Cross.

 Footnotes